r01al/fireworks/README.md

 When the tab is not focused, the library pauses **creating new particles**.
 This avoids a burst backlog when you return to the tab.

+## Canvas underlay 🧵

+By default, Fireworks uses a canvas underlay when supported and falls back to DOM particles if canvas isn’t available.
+If you want to force DOM mode, set `useCanvas: false`.
+If the effect appears above your content, set `zIndex` to `-1` or a lower value.

+When DOM particles are used, a one‑time console warning is logged because DOM particles can be less performant on heavy pages.

 ## Config 🎛️

 All options are optional.